-Even if you don’t think you have a negative item on your credit report, it’s smart to check it every single year.
+Even if you don’t think you have a negative item on your credit report, it’s smart to check it every 12 months or so.
 Otherwise, you could unknowingly have bad credit.
 With poor credit scores, you could be getting higher interest rates on credit cards and loans without even deserving them!